Back to Decks

 • Bargain provides a free sacrifice trigger

-• The land becomes a creature that can attack or crew Airships
+• The animated land can attack or crew Airships

-• With Badgermole Cub, it can generate extra mana, making the spell effectively free
+• When paired with Badgermole Cub, it can generate extra mana, often making the spell free.

 Ramp